Sivolc2/BlenderLLM/bsky_monitor/README.md

 If you're having trouble connecting to Redpanda, you can:

 1. Verify your credentials with the test script: `python test_redpanda.py`
+2. Check message delivery with the consumer script: `python redpanda_consumer.py`
-2. Ensure your Redpanda server is accessible from your network
+3. Ensure your Redpanda server is accessible from your network
-3. Check that the SASL/SCRAM authentication is correctly set up
+4. Check that the SASL/SCRAM authentication is correctly set up
-4. Run with the `--debug` flag to see more detailed connection logs
+5. Run with the `--debug` flag to see more detailed connection logs

+### Handling Disconnections

+The system now includes automatic reconnection logic for Redpanda with the following features:

+- Automatic reconnection attempts when a connection is lost
+- Exponential backoff strategy to avoid overwhelming the server
+- Graceful handling of temporary network issues
+- Continued monitoring even if Redpanda is unavailable

+If you see "Connection error when sending to Redpanda" messages, the system will automatically try to reconnect up to 3 times before giving up on that particular message.
+Monitoring will continue regardless, and new messages will trigger fresh connection attempts.

 ### Missing or Invalid Credentials